yanxiaodi/vscode-translator-helper/README.md

 ## Features

 Google translate API supported.
-For Chinese users, you can update the settings to use GoogleCN services.
-Microsoft Cognitive API has not been implemented.
+For Chinese users, you can update the settings to use GoogleCN service.

 * Translate: `Ctrl`+`T`.
 Select a word or a sentence, then press Ctrl+T. The translated text will be shown on the status bar.
 Click the text, it will be copied to the clipboard.